 How to Change the DPI Online for Free

-If you’re in a pinch and you don’t have your graphics program of choice to hand, you can always change the DPI of an image with Convert Town’s DPI-changing web-app, for free online.
+If you’re in a pinch and you don’t have your graphics program of choice to hand, you can always change the DPI of an image with Convert Town’s DPI-changing web-app [No Longer Available], for free online.

 All you have to do is input the DPI you need the image changed to, drag-and-drop the file to upload it, and wait.
 When it’s done converting, it should automatically download your updated image to your default download folder.